Image to Image / Node.js Reference

 function convertUrlToFile(url, filePath, callback)

-Convert an image and write the result to a local file.
+Convert an image from a URL and save the conversion result directly to a local file.

 Parameters: